-See Appendix 5: Action Plan that can be used as a template to record the minutes of the Emergency Response Team's meetings.
-The meetings of the Emergency Response Team may be included as a component of the campus leadership meetings.
+Appendix 5: Action Plan

+This template can be used to record the minutes of the Emergency Response Team's meetings.
+The meetings may be included as a component of the campus leadership meetings.

-This Emergency Preparedness Plan cannot cover every possible emergency or a crisis situation that might occur.
+This Emergency Preparedness Plan cannot cover every possible emergency or a crisis that might occur.

-Nevertheless, it is a training tool that can reduce the number of injuries or deaths if put into action as soon as an emergency or a crisis situation develops.
-Time is a critical factor in the management of an emergency or a crisis situation.
+Nevertheless, it is a training tool that can reduce the number of injuries or deaths if put into action as soon as an emergency or a crisis develops.
+Time is a critical factor in the management of an emergency or a crisis.